 After an election is announced, you can apply for a postal vote online, or complete a postal vote application form.

 An interstate vote can be cast on election day at interstate voting centres by electors who are not in their home state or territory.
+Interstate voting on election day is not available for a by-election.

 For federal elections, electors who are overseas can vote in person at an overseas voting centre (most Australian embassies or missions) or by post.